Uncle-Sagbag/seso-website/src/index.md

 ### Rankless structure

 We do not hold any ranks in the unit, in-game or outside.
-Yet, we still hold a structure.
-Anyone is permissible to choose any role they wish, whether it be squad leader, sniper, pilot, etc. as long as most of the group agrees with the role selection.
+Yet, we still hold a structure and use common-sense tactics as defined in our [Tactics Training manual](https://wiki.sesounit.org/tutorials_guides:tactics_training).
+Anyone is permitted to choose any role they wish, whether it be squad leader, sniper, pilot, etc. as long as most of the group agrees with the role selection.

 ### Infantry-focused Combat